wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    thus targeted full-service resolvers end up sending queries to authoritative DNS servers of the target domain name.

+Fujiwara, et al.        Expires February 2, 2017                [Page 7]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

    When the number of queries is large, the full-service resolvers drop queries from both legitimate users and attackers as their outstanding queues are filled up.

-   For example, BIND 9.10.2 [BIND9] full-service resolvers answer SERVFAIL and Unbound 1.5.2 full-service resolvers drop most of queries under 10,000 queries per second attack.
+   For example, BIND 9.10.2 [BIND9] full-service resolvers answer SERVFAIL and Unbound 1.5.2 [UNBOUND] full-service resolvers drop most of queries under 10,000 queries per second attack.

    The countermeasures implemented at this moment are rate limiting and disabling name resolution of target domain names in ad-hoc manner.